BeatSwitch/lock-laravel/readme.md

 >
 > -- Dries

 This package is a Laravel 5 driver for [Lock](https://github.com/BeatSwitch/lock).
 Check the documentation of Lock for more info.
-It requires PHP 5.5.9+.
+It requires at least PHP 5.6.

 ## Table of Contents